|History of Computer Languages - The Classical Decade, 1950s|

 Once Fortran had shown how to construct compilers the flood gates were open.
 It was possible to design and implement any language that a bored programmer could dream up.
 I suppose we should be grateful that more languages didn't catch on but the idea of application-specific languages did.

 Fortran 1 was essentially a scientific language, suitable for number crunching - it had floating point numbers and complex numbers.
-The first version had no way of handling text and later versions only solved the problem by converting characters to numeric values!
+The first version had no way of handling text and later versions only solved the problem by converting characters to numeric values - Hollerith characters!

 This made Fortran distinctly unsuitable for business use, as a result Cobol - COmmon Business Oriented Language was created.
 Most of the early work was done by Grace Hopper.
 At this stage in the development it looked as though a new language would be created to suit every need.
 Cobol made use of very long natural language like instructions.
 It made an effort to be as different from Fortran as possible and so being able to write complex arithmetic as in Formula Translation wasn't a feature.
+That is Cobol didn't use a stack algorithm of translate an arithmetic forumla to code you had to write it out in very simple form.
 Even assignment was avoided by commands such as

 and so on.